-The Common Core State Standards and their variations have influenced K-12 curriculum, particularly in the teaching of literacy, across the United States and in many international schools across the world.
-This project addresses one specific aspect of Common Core that relates to the books that students are reading in their classrooms for instructional and personal purposes.
+The Common Core State Standards and their variations have influenced K-12 curriculum, particularly in the teaching of literacy across the United States and in many international schools across the world.
+This project addresses one specific aspect of these standards that relates to the books students are reading in their classrooms for instructional and personal purposes.

 The developers of the standards believed that students need to engage with texts that gradually increase in difficulty of ideas and textual structures as they move through the grades.
 Grade-level lists and excerpts of text exemplars were gathered so educators could experience examples of increasing text complexity; however, these exemplars have been misinterpreted as mandated reading lists.
 This misinterpretation of the text complexity exemplars is particularly problematic because many of the texts selected for inclusion based on their complexity are dated and lacking in diversity.
 The overrepresentation of classics that do not reflect the cultural diversity of students’ lives and communities is problematic from many perspectives, one of which is that students soon conclude that books are of little relevance to their personal lives, discouraging their continued engagement as readers.

 Another issue related to the text complexity exemplars is the emphasis on only one aspect of complexity, that of readability formulas, particularly Lexile levels.
 The Common Core documents point out that there are three dimensions, only one of which is readability; the other two are the informed decisions of teacher and librarians about the difficulty of a text and the fit between a particular text and a reader.
 This overreliance on Lexile levels has resulted in limiting the books that students are allowed to read to a particular Lexile range without consideration of other complexity factors.

 Our goal in this project was to provide a global list of books to globalize the classic/well-known texts read in many classrooms.
 We searched for well-reviewed global literature, both fiction and nonfiction, that fit with K-12 curriculum and with the interests of readers.